ICAP

 (Photo courtesy of San Francisco AIDS Foundation, featuring volunteer models.)

-On December 16, 2025, ICAP will present the Grand Rounds — Doxycycline post-exposure prophylaxis for bacterial STIs and its impact on antimicrobial resistance.
+On December 16, 2025, ICAP presented the Grand Rounds — Doxycycline post-exposure prophylaxis for bacterial STIs and its impact on antimicrobial resistance.

 Presenter: Jean-Michel Molina